suppayami/next-yami/README.md

 # Next Yami

-Personal boilerplate, it's a PITA to setup a frontend project.
+Personal template, it's a PITA to setup a frontend project.

+## Setup
+- Find all `TODO` in the code to configure stuffs.